silviamaggi/smd-com/_posts/2021-07-23-life-off-social-media.md

 When it all became too much, I switched to a personal account, hoping to solve my the issue with the tap of a button.
 It didn’t happen: _the numbers weren’t the real problem_.

 Every time I was in a [photography rut and couldn’t take pictures]({{ site.url }}/photography/photography-rut/), I’d feel guilty because I had nothing to post.
-My passion for photography went from being a hobby that never let me down to a cause of anxiety and feelings of inadequacy.
+My passion for photography went from being a hobby that never let me down to **a cause of anxiety and feelings of inadequacy**.

 Ever since I deactivated my Instagram account, I take photos whenever I feel like it.
 I post them [on Flickr](https://www.flickr.com/photos/silvia-m/){:target="_blank" rel="noopener"}, or keep them to myself.
 It doesn’t matter much anymore, as long as I have a creative outlet.